-Another possible design option is to allow parliament to vote for its own dissolution, thus enabling parliament to decide (subject, obviously, to a maximum prescribed term of office) when it should dissolve itself.
-The Constitution of the Solomon Islands (section 73), for example, provides that, 'If at any time Parliament decides by resolution supported by the votes of an absolute majority of the members of Parliament that Parliament should be ... dissolved, the Governor-General shall forthwith ... dissolve Parliament by proclamation published in the Gazette'.
+Another possible design option is to allow parliament to vote for its own dissolution, thus enabling parliament to decide whether it should dissolve itself before the scheduled end of its term of office.
+The Constitution of the Solomon Islands (section 73), for example, provides that, 'If at any time Parliament decides by resolution supported by the votes of an absolute majority of the members of Parliament that Parliament should be . . . dissolved, the Governor-General shall forthwith . . . dissolve Parliament by proclamation published in the Gazette'.
 In this case the formal act of dissolution is performed by the governor-general, but the governor-general performs this act on the basis of a parliamentary decision, not prime ministerial advice.